Treasure Tails

 State before cancellation: Partial |

 Treasure Tails is an unreleased Sega Mega Drive puzzle platform game that was planned to have been developed by Sega Technical Institute.[2]
-It was never announced publicly, though development material has been demonstrated by the game's conceptual artist, Craig Stitt.[3]
+Commissioned by Sega of America management for a potential Christmas 1994 release[1], it was never announced publicly and was ultimately cancelled.[3]

 Contents